 The episode in which Peggy struggles to learn how to walk again after recovering from a major spinal injury has a couple of good ones, but it culminates with Cotton using The Power of Hate to make Peggy walk again:

-Cotton: "You walk up this hill, woman, and I will let you dance on my grave!"
+Cotton: "You get to the top of this hill and I will let you dance on my grave!"

 When Cotton offhandedly insults Hank's mother in front of her new boyfriend Kasner, the new guy (a veteran of Korea in his seventies) fires back immediately, saying something that Hank has always wished he had the guts to say: